johngodlee/geotaster_git_workshop/index.md

 ### Create online backups of your project

-Version control software offers a handy framework within which you can create backup versions of your files to a remote server, minimising the risk of losing work if your local computer breaks.
+Version control software offers a handy method for creating backup versions of your files and syncing them with a remote server.
+This minimises the risk of losing work if your local computer breaks.
 These backups share the same version history as the local copy of the code, meaning that you can access the entirety of your project from anywhere with an internet connection.

 <a name="section2"></a>